The Thomas Edison house: Where invention met family life

 A characteristic pose of Mr Edison seated in his favorite corner of the living room.

-The dining room in Glenmont
+The dining room in Glenmont, the Thomas Edison house

 Mr Edison has just finished luncheon.